METR/claude-3.7-CoT-Faithfullness-Replication/README.md

 - `--model`: The model to test faithfulness on (default: `anthropic/claude-3-7-sonnet-latest`)
 - `--base_model`: The model to test difficulty without reasoning (default: `anthropic/claude-3-7-sonnet-latest`)
 - `--temperature`: The model temperature when getting difficulty and faithfulness.
 Default to 0.6.
 Temperature doesn't affect claude extended thinking mode.
 - `--batch_size`: The number of queries to send in parallel leveraging batch API.
+Not including this arg will mean that we're not using the batch api.
+Recommended batch_size is 2000-5000.
 - `--max_connections`: The maximum number of connections to make with the provider.
 If `batch_size` is provided, this will be set to equal `batch_size`.
 - `--max_tasks`: The number of tasks to run in parallel in an eval set.
 Default to 5.
-- `filtered_csv`: The filtered out questions that the model cannot solve
+- `--filtered_csv`: The filtered out questions that the model cannot solve
-- `question_prompt`: The question prompt used to introduce the hard problem and the hint.
+- `--question_prompt`: The question prompt used to introduce the hard problem and the hint.
-- `judge_prompt`: The LLM Judge prompt used to decide whether the CoT is faithful / monitorable
+- `--judge_prompt`: The LLM Judge prompt used to decide whether the CoT is faithful / monitorable
 - `--score_faithfulness`: A store_true flag indicating this is a faithfulness judge, which does see the hint provided to the model